Fudan-iGEM/2025-wiki/pages/design.md

     </div>
 </div>

-Previous research has shown that during gravity-based selection, the Y55 (*ACE2* &Delta; was achieved by replace ACE2 with KanMX) strain undergoes a ploidy shift from diploid (2x) to tetraploid (4x)[^9].
-To mimic the liquid environment where drug resistance evolves *in vivo*, we further investigated the ploidy stability of the tetraploid Y55 strain during gravity-based passaging under G418 selection pressure.
+Previous research has shown that during gravity-based selection, the Y55 (*ACE2&Delta;* was achieved by replace ACE2 with KanMX, a gift from [Prof. Ratcliff](http://snowflakeyeastlab.com/)) strain undergoes a ploidy shift from diploid (2n) to tetraploid (4n)[^9].
+To mimic the liquid environment where drug resistance evolves *in vivo*, we further investigated the ploidy stability of the tetraploid Y55 strain during gravity-based passaging under G418 (a common aminoglycoside antibiotic used as a selectable marker in eukaryotic cell culture) selection pressure.
 To isolate the specific effects of the drugs, we also performed comparative passaging experiments under both selective (G418) and non-selective (G418-free) conditions.

 ### Module 4 — Controlling Cluster Size